John C. Frémont: Second expedition (1843–1844)

 Leaving Sutter's Fort, Frémont and his men headed south along the eastern edge of the San Joaquin Valley and crossed Tehachapi Pass and Antelope Valley, struck the Spanish Trail at present Victorville, California and then northeast through present-day Las Vegas, through Utah and back to South Pass.
 Exploring the Great Basin, Frémont verified that all the land (centered on modern-day Nevada between Reno and Salt Lake City) was an endorheic, without any outlet rivers flowing towards the sea.
 The finding contributed greatly to a better understanding of North American geography, and disproved a longstanding legend of a "Buenaventura River" that flowed out the Great Basin across the Sierra Nevada.
 After exploring Utah Lake, Frémont traveled by way of the Pueblo until he reached Bent's Fort on the Arkansas River.
 In August 1844, Frémont and his party finally arrived back in St. Louis, ending the journey that lasted over one year.
-His wife Jessie and Frémont returned to Washington, where the two wrote a second report, scientific in detail, showing the Oregon Trail was not difficult to travel and that the Northwest had fertile land.
+Frémont and his wife Jessie returned to Washington, where the two wrote a second report, scientific in detail, showing the Oregon Trail was not difficult to travel and that the Northwest had fertile land.
 The Senate and House each ordered the printing of 10,000 copies to be distributed to the press and public, used to promote the cause of national expansion.
 (Note: Frémont and his cartographer, Charles Preuss, produced a new map in 1845 that included the second expedition, and Frémont's conclusion that the still-unmapped areas of the Great Basin were "...believed to be filled with lakes and rivers which have no communication with the sea...".
 Frémont's Report and Map guided thousands of overland emigrants to Oregon and California from 1845 to 1849.
 In 1849 Joseph Ware published his Emigrants' Guide to California which was largely drawn from Frémont's report, and was to guide the forty-niners through the California Gold Rush.
 Frémont's report was more than a travelers' guide – it was a government publication that achieved the expansionist objectives of a nation and provided scientific and economic information concerning the potential of the trans-Mississippi West for pioneer settlement.
 For his expeditionary work, he received a brevet promotion to captain in July 1844.
 Frémont's report from the 1843-44 expedition inspired the Mormons to consider Utah for settlement.)